half-pipe/half-pipe/README.md

 ## Getting Started

+Half Pipe was presented in the talk "Asset Happiness" which you can [watch on YouTube](http://www.youtube.com/watch?v=2gaZsFkZ2BQ).

 ### Installing

 The Half Pipe gem is mostly a vehicle to bring a nice Grunt workflow into your Rails app.
 To set it up, add the following to your Gemfile: